Miraflores Park

 Miraflores Park, originally called just Miraflores and sometimes called Miraflores Alumni Park, is a sculpture garden in San Antonio, Texas.
 Originally established about 1921 as a private garden for Aureliano Urrutia, it features several works by Mexican-American artist Dionicio Rodriguez.
 It was added to the National Register of Historic Places on June 14, 2006.

 Layout and sculptures

 Miraflores is located about 3 mi northeast of downtown San Antonio, near the corner of East Hildebrand Avenue and Broadway.
 The San Antonio Zoo is immediately across from the San Antonio River on its west side.
 Today, only about 4.6 acre of the original 15 acre have been preserved.
 The park is currently undergoing major restoration works that aim to uncover the old pathways, restore the fountain, replant greenery, and add a new entrance into Brackenridge Park.

 Although many of Rodriguez's works have not survived or have moved, several remain in the garden.
-These include the faux boisentry gate; a covered bench; two other faux bois sculptures; and a grotto.
+These include the faux bois entry gate; a covered bench; two other faux bois sculptures; and a grotto.
 Other features of the garden include a life-size statue of Urrutia himself, which used to sit in the center of the fountain; and a replica of Winged Victory of Samothrace.